 Our common stock has been listed for trading on Nasdaq only since February 16, 2012 and has experienced limited trading volume.
-On February 5, 2013, we received conditional approval from the ASX to delist from the official list of the ASX.
-The delisting is expected to occur at the close of trading on May 6, 2013.
-The average daily trading volume in our common stock on Nasdaq for the three-month period ended March 31, 2013 was approximately 61,000 shares.
-The reported average daily trading volume in our CDIs on the ASX for the three-month period ended March 31, 2013, was approximately 937,000 CDIs (equivalent to approximately 5,000 shares of common stock).
+The average daily trading volume in our common stock on Nasdaq for the three-month period ended June 30, 2013 was approximately 87,000 shares.
 There can be no assurance that an active public market for our shares will continue to develop in the United States.
 If an active trading market does not continue to develop in the United States, the market price and liquidity of our common stock would be adversely affected.